renelikestacos/Google-Earth-Engine-Python-Examples/README.md

 #### 006 Basic Proba-V Time-Series Prediction
 Basic Proba-V NDVI Time-Series Prediction, using Fourier extrapolation and ARIMA model.<br><br>
 #### 007 Linear Regression
-Linear regression on Proba-V, Landsat and Chirps precipitation data.
-Comparing [scikit-learn](http://scikit-learn.org/stable/) and [Statsmodels](http://www.statsmodels.org/stable/index.html) linear regression function.
+Linear regression on Proba-V, Landsat and Climate Hazards Group InfraRed Precipitation (CHRIPS) data.
+This tutorial demonstrates the comparison of one of the most common supervised machine learning methods, the linear regression.
+We are going to compare [scikit-learn](http://scikit-learn.org/stable/) and [Statsmodels](http://www.statsmodels.org/stable/index.html).
 <br><br>